Mars is often called the ‘Red Planet’ for obvious reasons. But what gives our neighboring planet this distinct hue?

 Why Mars has a lot of iron oxide

 It’s not entirely clear how all that iron oxide wound up on the planet’s surface, but we do know that the planet formed some 4.5 billion years ago when debris, gas, and dust began coalescing.
 Among these materials was a lot of iron that was forged in the heart of long-dead stars.

-Earth and Mars both have a lot of iron, but while the heavy elements sank to Earth’s core when the planet was still young and mushy, scientists think iron was less homogeneously incorporated into Mars due to its weaker gravity and smaller size.
-That’s not to say Mars doesn’t have an iron core as well, but there’s still a lot of the metal in the upper crust to be found.
+Earth and Mars both have a lot of iron.
+But while the heavy elements sank to Earth’s core when the planet was still young and mushy, scientists think iron was less homogeneously incorporated into Mars due to its weaker gravity and smaller size.
+That’s not to say Mars doesn’t have an iron core as well.
+It’s just that Mars has more heavy metals in its upper crust compared to our planet.

 An alternate theory, first proposed by Albert Yen of NASA’s Jet Propulsion Laboratory and based on data gathered by the 1997 Pathfinder mission, says a great deal of that iron oxide comes from meteorites.